MelodyLiu012/ConsoleGames/README.md

 # ConsoleGames
 Simple mini-games that run on Visual Studio output console.
+Does not have a graphics engine.
 Does not use third party softwares.